Roadside

 Early Days- in my early teens I landed a Saturday and school holiday job working in the yard of J.M.
 Stokes Ltd. in Evesham.
 They distributed fresh fruit and veg. in the Vale.
 Indeed, they had farms and depots in all the main growing areas of the country and also a pitch in Covent Garden.
 My job was to help unload incoming produce in the mornings, and in the afternoons to help load the company lorries that were destined for journeys later on that evening and night.
 Occasionally I was sent out with a driver to load at one of the company's farms, and in the summer months, when the loads were particularly big, I was sent on journey work - usually sent doing several drops on the way down to Plymouth and into Cornwall.
 A trip to the Capital to help out with a multi drop load round the London markets wasn't unknown.
 I was loving the job, and the Transport Manager told me there would be a job for me when the time came for me to leave school, so that really set me up and I couldn't wait to start driving.
 The J.M.
 Stokes lorry fleet was 100% Bedford and comprised of S types, J types, A types, an O type and a few of the new TKs that had not long been introduced.
 They were mostly 8 tonners but for three quite new 5-tonners that caught my eye., which were just under 3-Ton ULW which I could drive once I’d passed my driving test, which I did in January 1964.

 Within a few weeks I was regularly driving one of the 5-ton TKs, reg. no. 667 KNP.
 Initially I was doing Bristol Market runs but gradually progressed to West Country work as well as London and even Glasgow Markets occasionally.
 I couldn’t get enough of all this though my Mother wasn’t too happy about her seventeen- year- old son driving day and night all over the country.
 I was doing very much the same as the older drivers with the bigger loads.
-There was one particular marathon job where we’d unload the empties and start loading the fine Cornish Greens we got that was a combined job to Cornwall and Covent Garden.
-When the Cornish Broccoli and Spring Greens season was in full swing we’d take a load of MT crates from the Empties Department down to the Penzance area, a full day’s work.
+There was one particular marathon job, which was a combined trip to Cornwall and Covent Garden.
+When the Cornish Broccoli and Spring Greens season was in full swing we'd take a load of MT crates from the Empties Department down to the Penzance area, a full days work.
 After getting across the seats for the night the next morning the agent would meet us and take us to perhaps three farms in the Marazion area.
 Hopefully, we would be loaded by about 4 o'clock in the afternoon then it was time to make a start on the long drive to London.
 The Cornish crop had a great reputation for quality and to move the produce to market at its peak, by road and rail, required good organisation.
 Roamers from around the country would easily find a backload.
 Local hauliers, farmers running on "F" licences and short wheelbase tippers, more used to carrying China clay, would all join the procession of vehicles to Exeter, where some would turn north and the rest head for the A303 and the capital.
 It was a long hard drive, and then to unload amongst the chaos of Covent Garden, was the hammer blow!

-Still on the Road !
-Just before I joined Wincanton, the opportunity arose to rescue an ex- BRS Bristol 8- wheeler.
+Still on the Road!
+Just before I joined Wincanton, the opportunity arose to rescue an ex- British Road Services 8- wheeled Bristol.
 As a young lad I was a big fan of BRS lorries, and the Bristols were unique to BRS.
 To own one of these would be just unbelievable and a chance that I couldn't let go.
 I'm no engineer, so with the help of Garry Hill, and many friends too numerous to mention, ROG 687 came into my possession.
 Over the next six years the Bristol was restored into its proper BRS livery and put back on the road.
 It has remained my pride and joy ever since.
 I've now owned my Bristol longer than BRS owned her, and I shall continue to do so as long as I can still get in the cab!!

 From the point of view of a working motor the favourite vehicle I drove was the ERF at Marshalls.
 From the pride and passion angle it's got to be my Bristol!

-Thanks for reading – good luck to you all! from Robin
+Thanks for reading - good luck to you all!
+From Robin and co.